CHAPTER 3

 Benevolence of leadership makes soldiers

-charge ahead rather than retreat
+charge ahead rather than retreat.

 -- Liu Ji